webtinkle/webtinkle/README.md

 > /!\ Currently, WebTinkle is in an early stage and must not be used in production /!\

 ## Install
+WebTinkle depends on NodeJS 6.4.0 or later and can be installed with npm (generally bundled with NodeJS) using this command:
 ```bash
 npm i -g webtinkle
 ```